“There ought to be something special about the boundaries of the Universe and what can be more special than that there

 – Dr. Stephen Hawking

 If you have yet to check it out, I urge you to do so.
 Not only is it a compelling story about Dr. Hawking’s brilliant mind, it offers us glimpse to one remarkable example of the unbounded potential of the human spirit and capabilities.

 Though most of us can only imagine how it would be like to live a life riddled with physical disabilities, Dr. Hawking went on to live a spectacular life far beyond what everyone – including himself – had expected.
-Fast forward to today, at 72 years old, he is still making the most of life and is showing no sign of stopping.
+While he passed away at 76 years old, he left quite the legacy behind him for many generations to come.

 Though not all of us have Dr. Hawking’s vast intelligence, we certainly can all adopt his sheer tenacity in refusing to be defined by limitations.